catdad/electron-template/README.md

 Now, let's explore it.

+## Getting started

+Let's get some easy things out of the way first.
+The very first thing you'll want to do when using this template is to change the name and appropriate data to point to you and your repo.
+To make it as easy as possible, all app-specific data is kept in `package.json` and this README.
+You will want to set all appropriate properties in the `package.json` file, such as `name`, `productName`, `appId`, `repository`, `author`, etc.

 ## Code Build

 Right off the bat... there isn't one.
 And it's a good thing.
 I'm not going to go into the history of why I hate builds here, but I will just posit taht you don't need one.
 Electron is the most cutting-edge browser with every latest feature combines with the most recent NodeJS runtime, all rolled into a single environment.
 If there is something you actually need, it is already there.